Eurofunk/sbom-license-plugin/README.md

 instead, write the secrets to `~/.gradle/gradle.properties` in a preceding workflow step and delete the file afterwards to avoid leaking credentials in later jobs.
 The example above performs these steps automatically.

+### Running a release test

+Use the **Gradle Package** workflow to perform a dry-run of the release pipeline before cutting an actual GitHub release:

+1. Open **Actions → Gradle Package** in the repository UI and click **Run workflow**.
+2. Pick the branch or tag that should be exercised from the **Branch** drop-down.
+GitHub lists every pushed branch—such as `main`, `codex/configure-maven-publishing-in-build.gradle.kts`, or any feature branch you pushed—so you can target the exact commit you want to test.
+3. Leave **Publish artifacts to Sonatype OSSRH and the Gradle Plugin Portal** disabled to run a local verification.
+The workflow will build the project, resolve signing, and skip the remote publish steps.
+4. When you are satisfied with the dry-run, create a GitHub release from the branch that should ship (typically `main`) and the workflow will execute again with publishing enabled.

+This mirrors the branch picker shown in the GitHub release dialog and makes it easy to verify release changes from any branch before publishing.